jonsagara/Sagara.FeedReader/src/Sagara.FeedReader/docs/Sagara.FeedReader.FeedType.md

 `Atom` 0

-Atom Feed
+Atom feed

 <a name='Sagara.FeedReader.FeedType.MediaRss'></a>

 `MediaRss` 5

-Media Rss feed
+Media RSS feed

 <a name='Sagara.FeedReader.FeedType.Rss'></a>

 `Rss` 6

-Rss feed - is used for [HtmlFeedLink](Sagara.FeedReader.HtmlFeedLink.md 'Sagara.FeedReader.HtmlFeedLink') type
+RSS feed - is used for [HtmlFeedLink](Sagara.FeedReader.HtmlFeedLink.md 'Sagara.FeedReader.HtmlFeedLink') type

 <a name='Sagara.FeedReader.FeedType.Rss_0_91'></a>

 `Rss_0_91` 1

-Rss 0.91 feed
+RSS 0.91 feed

 <a name='Sagara.FeedReader.FeedType.Rss_0_92'></a>

 `Rss_0_92` 2

-Rss 0.92 feed
+RSS 0.92 feed

 <a name='Sagara.FeedReader.FeedType.Rss_1_0'></a>

 `Rss_1_0` 3

-Rss 1.0 feed
+RSS 1.0 feed

 <a name='Sagara.FeedReader.FeedType.Rss_2_0'></a>

 `Rss_2_0` 4

-Rss 2.0 feed
+RSS 2.0 feed

 <a name='Sagara.FeedReader.FeedType.Unknown'></a>